Whataya Want from Me: Promotion

-To promote the album's release, several songs from the album were performed live on AOL Sessions – including "Whataya Want from Me".
-Following Lambert's American Music Awards of 2009 performance of "For Your Entertainment", Lambert was dropped from a few upcoming performances and shows, including Good Morning America and Jimmy Kimmel Live!
-Lambert started a very long string of interviews and performances to address the controversy and promote his new single.

 "Whataya Want from Me" made its live debut on CBS's The Early Show on November 25, 2009.
-He performed two songs, and did a live interview discussing his performance at the American Music Awards that caused much controversy.
-In addition to "Whataya Want from Me", he performed "Music Again".
-His appearance on the morning show drew fans from all over the world to come watch him live.

-Lambert performed "Whataya Want from Me" on Late Show with David Letterman on November 25, 2009.
+The same day, Lambert also performed the song on Late Show with David Letterman.
+On December 1, 2009, Lambert appeared on The Ellen DeGeneres Show, also performing"Whataya Want from Me".

-Lambert was interviewed and performed on The Ellen DeGeneres Show on December 1, 2009.

 After much controversy with ABC canceling several of Lambert's performances (and due to accusations of homophobia on the behalf of the network), the network finally decided to let Lambert interview and perform on The View.
 As a precaution, they pre-taped the interview and performance, to prevent any mishaps or improvisation with Lambert's performance, and to avoid a repeat of his AMA performance.
 He performed on December 10, 2009.
 The night before he was on Barbara Walters 10 Most Fascinating People of 2009, also on ABC.